justin-napolitano/coderbyte-python-javascript/index.md

 ---
 slug: github-coderbyte-python-javascript
-title: Coderbyte Python and JavaScript Solutions with Testing and Automation
+title: Technical Overview of Coderbyte Solutions in Python and JavaScript
 repo: justin-napolitano/coderbyte-python-javascript
 githubUrl: https://github.com/justin-napolitano/coderbyte-python-javascript
 generatedAt: '2025-11-23T08:44:13.161957Z'
 source: github-auto
 summary: >-
-  Collection of tested coding challenge solutions for Coderbyte in Python and JavaScript, featuring organized structure and template generation script.
+  Explore a structured repository for Coderbyte challenges with solutions in Python and JavaScript, complete with testing and automation scripts.
 tags:
   - coderbyte
   - python